Mikel Ruffinelli

-Mikel Ruffinelli (born 1972) is an American woman who currently holds the record of widest hip in the world, according to the World Record Academy.
+Mikel Ruffinelli is an American woman who currently holds the record of widest hip in the world, according to the World Record Academy.
 Her weight is more than 420 lb and her hips measures an unusual 8 ft in circumference, although her waist is only 3 ft 4 in.
 She is 5 ft 4 in tall.

 Early life, marriage and pregnancy

 Mikel was a normal-sized young woman and in her early 20s weighed an above average 13 st. But at 22, she put on 4 st after having first child Andrew.
 After daughters Destynee, Autumn, and Justyce followed, her weight and hips ballooned further.

 She eats an average 5,000 calories a day.

 It is possible that this extraordinary accumulation of fat tissue is an advanced stage of a medical condition called lipedema.